a-h/gcp-data-skeleton/slides/slides.md

 ---

-# Workshop: Setup CI/CD Pipeline
+### Workshop: Setup CI/CD Pipeline

 * Duration - 2 sessions
+* Automate the creation of your infrastructure from the git repo.

 ---

-# Q&A panel existing experts
+### Q&A panel existing experts

 ---